IBM/ibm-cloud-functions-cloudant-trigger/README.md

 # 2. Create Cloud Functions
 ## Attach a trigger to the Cloudant database
 Triggers can be explicitly fired by a user or fired on behalf of a user by an external event source, such as a feed.
-Use the code below to create a trigger to fire events when data is inserted into the "cats" database using the "changes" feed provided in the Cloudant package.
+Use the code below to create a trigger to fire events when data is inserted into the `cats` database using the `changes` feed provided in the Cloudant package.
 ```bash
 wsk trigger create data-inserted-trigger \
   --feed Bluemix_${CLOUDANT_INSTANCE}_Credentials-1/changes \